 - Hannah Coulter by Wendell Berry

 - The Shell Seekers by Rosamunde Pilcher

-I’m joining my friend Brenda Yoder this summer for a podcast series titled On the Front Porch.
-Brenda and I are good friends who always have plenty to talk about, and many of our best conversations have taken place on one of our front porches.
-Pull up a chair and enjoy these front-porch conversations.
-Subscribe to the podcast on iTunes or Stitcher.
+I sat down with my friend Brenda Yoder over the summer as together we recorded a podcast series titled On the Front Porch.
+Brenda and I always have plenty to talk about and many of our best conversations have taken place on one of our front porches.
+You can catch our chats about family, faith and so many other things by checking out these front-porch conversations.